christian-vigh-phpclasses/RtfTools/README.md

 This package currently implements the following classes :

 - *RtfStringBeautifier* and *RtfFileBeautifier* : pretty-prints Rtf file contents so that you will be able to compare two Rtf files using utilities such as *diff* or *windiff*.
-You will find some help here : [README.beautifier.md](README.beautifier.md "README.beautifier.md").
+You will find some help here : [help/README.beautifier.md](help/README.beautifier.md "help/README.beautifier.md").
 - *RtfStringParser* and *RtfFileParser* : a generic parser for Rtf contents.
-It provides a set of *Rtf\*Token* classes that map to underlying Rtf token types, along with a minimal intelligence that allows you to track certain control word values depending on the current nesting level, as well as handling picture or binary data contents ([README.parser.md](README.parser.md "README.parser.md")).
+It provides a set of *Rtf\*Token* classes that map to underlying Rtf token types, along with a minimal intelligence that allows you to track certain control word values depending on the current nesting level, as well as handling picture or binary data contents ([help/README.parser.md](help/README.parser.md "help/README.parser.md")).
-- *RtfStringTexter* and *RtfFileTexter* : a class that extracts raw text from Rtf contents, with some basic formatting capabilities ([README.texter.md](README.texter.md "README.texter.md")).
+- *RtfStringTexter* and *RtfFileTexter* : a class that extracts raw text from Rtf contents, with some basic formatting capabilities ([help/README.texter.md](help/README.texter.md "help/README.texter.md")).

-More to come :

-- *RtfMerger*, a class that allows you to merge various Rtf files into a single Rtf document (should be available by july 2016).
-- *RtfTemplater*, a class that allows you to preprocess Rtf contents that reference variables, have loops and conditional constructs (should be available by june 2016).
+- *RtfStringTemplater* and *RtfFileTemplater* : a class that allows you to process Rtf templates containing macro language constructs to generate final output documents, such as you would do for mailings ([help/README.templater.md](help/README.templater.md "help/README.templater.md")). .

-# PACKAGING #

-The class sources of this package do not belong to any namespace.
-This is intentional, so that you will be able to add the one of your own if you want to integrate them into some workspace having its own class autoloader.

-All the classes throw an exception when an error is encountered.
-If you have your own error handling mechanism, then you might be interested into substituting exception throwings with it.
-For that, a reliable method would be to search for the keyword *throw* over all files and replace every occurrence with your error handling routine.
-You can also use *try/catch* blocks whenever you use the Rtf classes of this package.

 # DEPENDENCIES #